realsaraf/snap-and-dock/README.md

 ## Current Features
 * Window snapping while dragging closed to other windows
 * Docking snapped windows on release.
-   - Still needs live dragging for child windows.
 * Group docking, where you can have different group of windows grouped together.

-## Roadmap
 * Hierarchal docking and undocking of groups.
    - i.e windows can have parent, child and sibling relations so they can be undocked in the same order as they were docked intuitively.

+## Roadmap
-Functionality can be overridden/altered using keyboard hot keys like shift, ctrl, alt etc.
+* overriding different behaviours (like group docking/undocking) using keyboard hot keys like shift, ctrl, alt etc.
-* Live dragging for child windows.
 * Upon generic code or framework, create some example projects to demonstrate how to extend or override certain features to achieve app specific requirements.
 * Identified behavioral issues or bugs